mfnalex/JsonConfigurationSerialization/README.md

 </p>
 <!--- Buttons end -->

 Simple library to serialize and deserialize Spigot's ConfigurationSerializable objects to and from JSON.
+Compatible with all Spigot versions.

 ### Repository
 ```xml